 Pan continued to cry, and Trunks had to do something about it.

 Putting down his pen, he stood up and faced her.
 He kneeled into the seat of his chair, still facing her.
 He propped his elbows on the back of the chair and held his face up with his hands, observing her.
 He tried to project an encouraging tone.
 "Don't cry, Pan.
 I didn't mean to upset you like that."

 "You… -sniff- you…" Pan tried to control her breathing as she looked down to her knees, "You could have died…"

 Trunks sighed and hung his head, bringing his hands to forehead, quelling the frustration, "Pan!
 Why do you think I'm so angry with you?"

 "You're… you're still angry…?"

 "No!
-I mean, yes, I mean, I was …" Trunks sighed again and slumped his shoulders, "Pan…"
+I mean, yes, I mean, I was …" Trunks sighed again and slumped his shoulders as he brought his hands down, "Pan…"

 "Oh no!
 GOKU!"
-Trunks stood up and marched toward the door, "I knew he was going to do something like this."
+Trunks stood up quickly and marched toward the door, "I knew he was going to do something like this."

 "Trunks, you don't even know what he did."